emmettFC/selected-projects/tidal_bathymetry_model/README.md

 ### Introduction

 Methods for bathymetric modeling of oceanic and fluvial sites is a well studied probelm with an extensive literature.
 That said, with the energence of UAV technology and improvements in satelite remote sensing imagery, this is an area of research that is fertile for the development of new methods from computer science and specifically the use of deep networks.
 The intent of this project was to leverage low cost UAV imagery, with flights at regular intervals through the tidal cycle, to try and train a model to do high resolution bathymetric modeling of a coastal tidal inlet in the long island sound.
 Ultimately, weather and the slow pace of feild work trial and error prevented this experiment from being completed at this time.
-This repositiory with therefore have two components: 1) breif review of trial application of known bathymetric methods to a set of WV2 imagery covering the South Cay Marine Preserve in Belze, and 2) a discussion of the experimental design, proposed model and preliminary analysis from the first pass at UAV bathymetric modeling of a the intended coastal scene on the long island sound.
+This repositiory will therefore have two components: 1) breif review of trial application of known bathymetric methods to a set of WV2 imagery covering the South Cay Marine Preserve in Belze, and 2) a discussion of the experimental design, proposed model and preliminary analysis from the first pass at UAV bathymetric modeling of a the intended coastal scene on the long island sound.

 ### The South Cay Marine Preserve, Belize